JeremyMarkWilcox/Basic-HTML/README.md

-# HTML-and-CSS-Projects
+# Basic HTML
-This repository will be for my HTML and CSS Projects
+This repository was for basic HTML exercises.